Reader: Peter Riegert

 Reader: Barbara Caruso

-Short Review: Atwood's Governor General's Award-winning bildungsroman about girls' cruelty to other girls, art, childhood, and memory; read crisply by Barbara Caruso.
+Short Review: Atwood’s Governor General’s Award-winning bildungsroman about girls’ cruelty to other girls, art, childhood, and memory; read crisply by Barbara Caruso.
 The book follows Elaine Risley, an artist, as she remembers her youth in Canada while preparing for a retrospective of her artwork.
 It is heartbreaking and beautiful, which makes it hard to listen to at times.
-Pain is perhaps more real when it's expressed out loud--this isn't a fun listen, but it's a very good one.
+Pain is perhaps more real when it’s expressed out loud–this isn’t a fun listen, but it’s a very good one.

-Short Review: A gorgeously read version of a Hugo Award winning modern epic I absolutely love.
-Clarke’s novel is part Harry Potter, part Tolkein, part comedy of …
+Jonathan Strange & Mr Norrell: A Novel Author: Susanna Clarke Reader: Simon Prebble Short Review: A gorgeously read version of a Hugo Award winning modern epic I absolutely love.
+Clarke’s novel is part Harry Potter, part Tolkein, part comedy of manners, and part historical fiction of the Napoleonic Wars.
+It’s long, detailed, engaging, and by […]

 Author: Annie Proulx